LiamC284/CSGOHacks/README.md

 # CSGOHacks
-Various hacks for Counter Strike: Global offensive written in Python
+Various hacks for Counter Strike: Global Offensive written in Python

 Triggerbot - Simulates a mouseclick when the crosshair is over a visible player.
 Bhop - Automatically jumps for you